SunsetWan/translationArchive/Episode 6.md

 <v Paul Hudson>is that a good job?

 00:15:31.201 --> 00:15:43.881
 <v Erica Sadun>Good job.
 Here's your sticker.
 Yeah, exactly that.
-So the fact is, we're getting in late, but we're getting him with a very clear vision off where it's going to be.
+So the fact is, we're getting in late, but we're getting him with a very clear vision of where it's going to be.

 00:15:44.691 --> 00:15:50.891
 <v Erica Sadun>And I think that we're going to see growth.
 The question is how much turbulence